Getting Started with Zubo

 - Start with

 zubo setup— let the interactive wizard configure everything.
-It handles directory creation, model downloading, and initial config generation so you do not have to do it manually. - Write a custom system prompt in
+It handles directory creation, model downloading, and initial config generation so you do not have to do it manually. - You do not need a custom SYSTEM.md — Zubo's built-in personality is comprehensive and handles most use cases out of the box.
+Only customize

 - Enable API authentication if you are exposing the web port beyond localhost:

-zubo config set auth.enabled true, then create an API key via the dashboard orzubo auth create. - Set rate limits for production to prevent abuse:
+zubo config set auth.enabled true, then create an API key via the dashboard orzubo auth create-key [label]. - Set rate limits for production to prevent abuse:

 zubo config set rateLimit.chatPerMinute 30. - Use